p-l/kotlin-native-experiment/README.md

-# iOS & Android Kotlin/Native boilerplate project
+# iOS, Android & Web Kotlin/Native boilerplate project

-Sharing code between multiple platform is what every multi-plateform framework tries to do.
-Strking the right balance between shared code and native components and performance is what everyone struggles with.
-The approach in this sample project is to have the logic driving the applications is written in Kotlin and shared with both platforms and UI and platform specific behaviour (e.g. threading, networking, gps) are implemented with native API and language.
+Sharing code between multiple platform is what every multi-plateform framework tries to strike the right balance between shared code and native components and performance is what everyone struggles with.
+The approach in this sample project is to have the logic driving the applications written in Kotlin and shared with both platforms and UI and platform specific behaviour (e.g. threading, networking, gps) are implemented with native API and language.

 ## Project Sutructure